New insight into light propagation and light-matter interactions with applications to experimental observations: Classical group velocity not consistent with the principle of relativity

-However observed in the other frames, the dielectric parameters become tensors, leading to $\textbf{S}_{pseu}\neq 0$, and we have \\ \\ According to the principle of relativity, as mentioned before, the group velocity should be also equal to the phase velocity in a non-dispersive medium; however, from Eqs. (\ref{eq24}) and (\ref{eq25}) we find that the classical group velocity $\textbf{v}_{gr-c}$ is equal to the phase velocity in some frames, while it is not in the others, which is not consistent with the principle of relativity.
+According to the principle of relativity, as mentioned before, the group velocity should be also equal to the phase velocity in a non-dispersive medium; however, from Eqs.\,(\ref{eq24}) and (\ref{eq25}) we find that the classical group velocity $\textbf{v}_{\mathrm{gr-c}}$ is equal to the phase velocity in some frames, while it is not in the others, which is not consistent with the principle of relativity.

-In contrast, from Eq. (\ref{eq16}) and Eq. (\ref{eq6}) we have $\textbf{v}_{gr}=\textbf{v}_{ph}=\textbf{S}_{power}/W_{em}$ (group velocity = phase velocity = energy velocity) in all inertial frames for a moving non-dispersive isotropic uniform medium.
+In contrast, from Eq.\,(\ref{eq16}) and Eq.\,(\ref{eq6}) we have $\textbf{v}_{\mathrm{gr}}=\textbf{v}_{\mathrm{ph}}=\textbf{S}_{\mathrm{power}}/W_{\mathrm{em}}$ (group velocity = phase velocity = energy velocity) in all inertial frames for a moving non-dispersive isotropic uniform medium.
 This result is completely consistent with the principle of relativity.